-The original text is about 6 X 4" in size, or somewhat smaller than the current Book of Common Prayer.
+The original text used here is about 5.5 X 3.5" in size, or somewhat smaller than the current Book of Common Prayer.
 As this is not a common size today, it has been reformatted to fill an 8.5 X 11" sheet of paper, two columns, landscape.
-The pagination, however, is unchanged, so that the type is thus somewhat larger than the original.
-The font used is Century 731; this seems to be a good match to the original to my untrained eye.
-Note that a great many editions by a great many publishers of this 1789 Prayer Book were printed, all with somewhat differing formats.
-The font used, number of columns per page, etc. were not standardized, unlike subsequent prayer books.
-Thus the appearance of other 1789 Prayer Books will likely be different from what you see here.
-The edition here (published by the New York Bible and Common Prayer Society in 1865) was chosen because is fairly common and seemed typical of Prayer Books of the post-Civil War era.
+The type size is therefore somewhat larger than in the original.
+There was no effort to preserved the original page breaks.
+The font used is DeVinne; this seems to be a good match to the original to my untrained eye.
+Other versions of Century work well also.